syncfusion-content/windowsforms-docs/WindowsForms/buttonadv/Overview.md

 ---
 layout: post
-title: Overview | WindowsForms | Syncfusion
+title: Overview of Syncfusion ButtonAdv for WindowsForms
-description: overview
+description: Overview of advanced button control that is capable of displaying  images with different alignments and various border styles
 platform: WindowsForms
 control: Editors Package
 documentation: ug